 You have heard us mention investing A LOT lately at Plum, but how does it actually work?
-In this article we take you through the steps to making your first investment with Plum.

 1) Opening an Account